blizzy78/copper/README.md

 		// for output
 		template.WithScopeData("safe", helpers.Safe))

-	// a context that can be used by template helper functions
+	// a context that can be used by template helper functions -
 	// the renderer does not use it ctx := context.Background()

 	// let's render into this buffer - any io.Writer is fine buf := bytes.Buffer{}

-	// the name of the template to render
+	// the name of the template to render -
 	// in this example, the name is ignored name := "myTemplate"

-	// data provided to the current template being rendered data := map[string]interface{}{
+	// data provided to the template being rendered data := map[string]interface{}{
 		"who":      "World",
 		"someHTML": "<p>This is HTML</p>",